 How do I apply?

-Applications for the Professional Project Fund 2024 are NOW OPEN.
+Applications for the Professional Project Fund will open in Spring 2025.

 Step one: Identify and/or develop a graduate level project within a suitable organisation in the third sector.
 You should speculatively approach organisation to understand their business needs and define a project that would be mutually beneficial.